Promoting Transparency and Action against economic crime Regional

-The Joint Programme Agreement for the “Central Asia Rule of Law Programme” was signed in November 2019 between the Council of Europe and the European Union Delegation to the Republic of Kazakhstan.
+The Joint Programme Agreement for the “Central Asia Rule of Law Programme 2020-2023”, joint initiative cofounded by the European Union and the Council of Europe and implemented by the Council of Europe, was signed in November 2019 between the Council of Europe and the European Union Delegation to the Republic of Kazakhstan.
 The Programme aims at reinforcing the human rights, rule of law and democracy in the countries of Central Asia in accordance with European and other applicable international standards.
-The Programme started on 2 January 2020 with a duration of 48 months.
+The Programme started in January 2020 with a duration of 48 months.
 It will cover all five countries of the region – Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan – and will be in line with the Council of Europe Policy for Neighbourhood Regions.
 The Programme encompasses three projects (components):

 - Facilitating the creation of a common legal space between Europe and Central Asia and enhancing human rights protection;

 - Promoting transparency and action against economic crime; and

 - Promote efficient functioning of state institutions and public administration